-Visual Studio 2017 / Web Storm / Visual Studio Code Angular Web API C#
+- Visual Studio 2017 / Web Storm / Visual Studio Code

 Cross Functional Teams

-Provided leadership to both winning teams for the 2018 and 2016 Internal Innovation Events.
+Provided Technical and Project leadership to both winning teams for the 2016 and 2018 Internally hosted Innovation Events.

 - Focused on each team member’s skills and strengths

 - Focused on emerging technology and enhancing the customer experience